- Humanities Faculty – Glenelg Country School (2017-2018)

-B.A.
-English (highest honors, History minor), University of North Carolina at Chapel Hill, May 2005
+- B.A. with highest honors, English (History minor), University of North Carolina at Chapel Hill, May 2005

-“‘To Follow With Eye and Pencil’: Interactive Maps and Civil War Space-Time.”
+“‘Companion to…the pending struggle’: L. Prang and Company’s War Telegram Marking Map.”
 Picturing Eloquence: The Civil War in Word and Image.
 Eds.
 Kathleen Diffley and Benjamin Fagan.
-U of Georgia Press.
-Forthcoming.
+Athens: U of Georgia Press, 2018.

 “Mark Bradford confronts the myths of America’s past.”
 Apollo: The International Art Magazine.
 Jan.
 2018: 21.
 Print.